Kshitij0077-G/Databricks_Lakehouse_Pipeline_Project/README.md

 ---

-## 🚀 Engineering Design Decisions & Optimizations
+## 🚀 System Design & Optimizations

-### Network Shuffle Reduction
+### Optimizing Star Schema Queries
-Fact table compilation typically incurs high cloud network costs due to data shuffling during multi-table joins.
-Because the lookup dimension tables (`dim_products` and `dim_customers`) are small relative to the high-volume transactional sales records, the execution plan uses **Broadcast Hints**.
-This instructs Spark to copy the dimensions directly to all active worker nodes, executing a localized map-side join and eliminating network-heavy shuffles.
+Joining heavy transactional sales data with dimension tables can slow down Spark because it moves data across the network (known as a shuffle).
+Since the `dim_products` and `dim_customers` tables are relatively small, we use **Broadcast Hints**.
+This copies the small lookup tables directly to every active worker node, turning an expensive network shuffle into a fast local join.

-### Pipeline Idempotency
+### Safe Pipeline Restarts (Rerun-Safe)
-To guarantee data reliability, every processing tier applies data overwrites combined with schema overwrite options.
-If a scheduled pipeline run fails mid-way due to external cloud infrastructure or network timeouts, the workflow can be safely re-triggered from the beginning without risking duplicate records or schema mutations.
+To prevent data corruption and duplication, every notebook writes data using an overwrite mode (`.mode("overwrite")`).
+If the pipeline fails halfway through due to a cloud glitch or network timeout, you can safely restart the whole job from the beginning without creating duplicate rows or breaking the table schemas.

-### Granular Fault Recovery
+### Handling Temporary Failures
-Each task within the Databricks Workflow DAG is configured with isolated retry thresholds.
-If an individual notebook experiences a transient storage timeout, Databricks automatically retries only that specific node, keeping the remaining unaffected parallel execution tasks running uninterrupted.
+Each task inside the Databricks Workflow has isolated retry settings.
+If a single notebook fails because of a temporary storage or network issue, Databricks automatically retries only that specific step.
+The other parallel tasks keep running smoothly without stopping or crashing the entire pipeline.

 ---